msranjana/SL_ass1/README.md

 # Beach MNG

-Welcome to the Beach mng project!
+Welcome to the Beaches of Mangalore mini-project!
 This is a web application deployed on Vercel, showcasing a top 3 beaches in Mangalore with a interactive interface.This mini project serves as a demonstration of the project for the skill lab assignment by TCE.

 ## Live Demo